New York Pay Transparency. Single-State Compliance.

 Lauren "The max is $125K?"

-Lauren "Then how is someone at the same level making more than $125K?
-Because I know they are.
-Either the band is wrong, or someone is being paid outside the system.
-Both of those are problems."
+Lauren "Then how is someone at the same level making more?
+Either the band is wrong, or someone is paid outside the system.
+Both are problems."

-She's right.
-Brian's $142K blows through the top of the band.
-You've just given Lauren proof that Hudson Park Media's compensation framework is broken.or selectively applied.
+Brian's $142K blows through the band max.
+You've handed Lauren proof the framework is broken or selectively applied.

 Lauren "Two weeks for a number you should already have?"

-Lauren "I'll wait two weeks.
-But Jonah.the fact that it takes two weeks to tell me the pay range for my own job title tells me something about how this company thinks about pay.
+Lauren "I'll wait.
+But the fact it takes two weeks tells me something about how this company thinks about pay.
 And it's not great."

-Under New York’s Equal Pay Act, Lauren had the right to know the pay scale for her position.
-Taking two weeks to produce a number you should already have signals that pay data isn’t managed. which is exactly the conclusion she drew.
-The compliance cost was +1.
-The real cost was losing a top-performing engineer to a competitor who publishes ranges publicly.
-Under NY Labor Law 194-b, maintaining current pay scales isn’t optional. it’s a recordkeeping requirement.
+Under New York's Equal Pay Act, Lauren had the right to know the pay scale.
+Two weeks to produce a number you should have signals that pay data isn't managed.
+The real cost: losing a top engineer to a competitor who publishes ranges.
+NY Labor Law 194-b makes current pay scales a recordkeeping requirement.

 Tom Brennan has modeled three scenarios against Hudson Park Media's New York exposure.
 Click each card to see the full breakdown.